Black Land & Liberation Initiative

 - Hard Skills in Land-Based Work (including Horticulture and Afroecology)

-To read more about the Black Land & Liberation Initiative (including applying for the 2016-2017 program), visit the website here.
+To read more about the Black Land & Liberation Initiative, visit the website here.